Remembering tales of apparitions of the Virgin Mary in Ireland on the Feast Day of the Immaculate Conception.

-To mark the more religious aspect of the occasion here’s a list of some of the reported religious apparitions from Ireland:
+To mark the more religious aspect of the Feast Day of the Immaculate Conception, here’s a list of some of the reported religious apparitions from Ireland:

 1. Virgin and Child on stump in Rathkeale, Limerick